Rena Pasick, DrPH, MPH, MA

 |Society of Public Health Education||2004||Program Excellence Award|

-In 2005, Dr. Pasick’s Community Outreach program established a very active Faith Communities initiative that fosters new health ministries in African American churches and disseminates evidence-based interventions such as Body & Soul in that setting.
+In 2008, Dr. Pasick’s Community Engagement program established a very active Faith Communities initiative that fosters new health ministries in African American churches and disseminates evidence-based interventions such as Body & Soul in that setting.
 This has led to development of a Prostate Education Committee that engages in research, education, and advocacy addressing the excess burden of this disease among African American men.

 Dr. Pasick regards her most significant contribution as the establishment of the Minority Training Program in Cancer Control Research (MTPCCR), designed to encourage master’s level students and master’s trained professionals to go on for their doctoral degrees and to pursue careers in cancer control research.
-The MTPCCR has been funded continuously by the National Cancer Institute since 1998.
-Among the 462 participants, 29% have gone on to the doctorate.
+The MTPCCR was funded continuously by the National Cancer Institute from 1998-2018.
+Over 700 people participated of whom more than 30% have gone on to the doctorate.
 The majority report that the MTPCCR was a strong influence on their plans, and half are working in cancer-related research.
-In addition to the current UCSF and UCLA program sites, a new grant has been awarded to colleague Amelie Ramirez at the University of Texas Health Science Center in San Antonio, with Dr. Pasick as Co-PI to establish the Latino Training Program in Cancer Control Research.
+Currently, UCLA has raised funds to support the MTPCCR at that campus through 2021.
+An NCI-funded adaptation of the program targeting Latinx participants was awarded to colleague Amelie Ramirez at the University of Texas Health Science Center in San Antonio, with Dr. Pasick as Co-PI 2010-20.